Equatorial Guinea’s most complete guide - Updated 2021

 Equatorial Guinea is the only spanish speaking country in Africa due to the colonial era that lasted more than 400 years.
 This small country is located in Central Africa between Cameroon and Gabon.
-Although its territory is divided into an island and continental region, both of them are worth visiting.
+Its territory is divided into an island and continental region.
 Firstly, the capital, Malabo, is located on the island of Bioko; and secondly Bata and Mongomo stand out as the main cities in the continental region.

-The country is very unknown for tourism.
-Is spite of that, it offers landscapes and a nature worth highlighting.
-Sadly, Equatorial Guinea is not where it deserves.
+The country is very unknown for tourism, but it offers landscapes and a nature worth highlighting.
+We are sorry that Equatorial Guinea is not where it deserves.
 So, consequently, we are going to explain you everything about this amazing country.

 How to get a VISA for Equatorial Guinea?

-The visa for Equatorial Guinea has always been a problem.
-To end that, the latest government regulations have made it easier for tourist agencies.
-As a result, tourist agencies in Equatorial Guinea (including ours) should have no problem.
-Feel free and contact them for more information.
+The visa for Equatorial Guinea has always been a problem, but the latest government regulations have made it easier for tourist agencies.
+As a result, if you contact any tourist agency in Equatorial Guinea (including ours), you should have no problem.

-Below we offer the necessary documentation based on your country of origin:
+Below we offer the necessary documentation according to your country:

 - You do not need a visa to enter Equatorial Guinea.
 However, you must fill out two visa application forms and send two passport photos.

 - For business related trips, you must present a letter from the company indicating the reason and duration of your trip